Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 1. Overview of Visa Processing Times

-The Canadian visa is never closed, but highly dependent on the home country’s policy and world demand.
+The Canadian visa is never closed, but it is highly dependent on the policies of the applicant’s home country and global demand.
 Processing for Indian citizens, one of Canada’s most significant foreign nationality groups for visas, is highly unpredictable.
 Visa class, document valid date, and numbers that the Canadian consulate in India has pending should be noted.

 The following are the approximate 2025 average processing times: